sat-masters/docs/Constellation Downlink/Problem analysis/Specs of traditional downlink.md

 ### Maintenance costs
-This includes the labour hours of maintaining the hardware
+This includes the labour hours of maintaining the hardware, such as making sure the antenna move as intended by keeping them clean and free of rust and other debris.

 ## Resilience